Socialist Left Party: Immigration and diversity

-In 1992, Carl I. Hagen of the Progress Party accused the party of supporting free immigration to Norway, after Lisbeth Holand proposed that immigrants from non-European countries should have the same immigration opportunities as immigrants who have their origins from countries who are members of the European Economic Area.
+In 1992, Carl I. Hagen of the Progress Party accused the party of supporting free immigration to Norway, after Lisbeth Holand proposed that immigrants from non-European countries should have the same immigration opportunities as immigrants who have their origins from countries that are members of the European Economic Area.
 While Hagen was highly critical, she felt that the policy would offer housing and jobs for non-Europeans who needed them.
 An opinion poll showed that 82.9% of the Socialist Left members were open to more immigration, making the party the most immigration-friendly party in parliament, but still less than the non-parliamentary Red Electoral Alliance.
 In a measurement done in late 2009, the Socialist Left became again the party least hostile to immigrants, this time behind the newly established party Red.

 Another poll showed that almost one-third of Socialist Left voters would not want to live in an area with a high number of immigrants.
 Social geographer Karl Fredrik Tangen responded that it is easy for the typical intellectual Socialist Left voter, living in upper class areas, to agree to what was for them hypothetical question.
 Recent surveys show that support for the party by immigrants plummeted from 25% in 2005 to 6% in 2009.
 Norwegian-Somali writer Amal Aden explained that "we do not earn anything from the policies of the Socialist Left.
 They say that everyone is okay, and that does not work".

 The party is open to more immigration, believing Norway will evolve into a more multicultural society.
 The party believes the only way to create social equality is to create ethnic equality in Norway.
 By 2009, Prime Minister Jens Stoltenberg said his government would tighten the then prevailing immigration policy, which would make it harder for immigrants to be granted asylum in Norway.
 The Socialist Left, along with the Liberal Party and the Christian Democrats, felt the new policy was too strict. and the party took a formal dissent in government regarding the asylum policy.
 The party in particular wants more liberal regulations for asylum cases that involve children.

 In 2012, the party leader Audun Lysbakken strongly warned against Islamist extremists like Profetens Ummah, and vowed to fight them.
 The party is in favour of lifting the ban against religious headwear like hijab and turban for police employees, but has been split over the issue, and a substantial minority, including the youth fraction, voted against allowing religious headwear at the party's convention in 2013.